one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ### 3.2 Choose Labeling Mode
 ![Label Mode](/img/ai/one_ai_plugin/label_mode.png)
-- **Classification:** Just select the class of the images.
+- **Classification:** Selecting a single class for each image.
 If your images are already in folders that define the image class, the classification is done automatically.
 - **Annotation:** Mark objects in the image by drawing boxes around objects/defects.
 Needed for object detection.

 ### 3.3 Dataset Organization for AI Training

 Proper dataset organization is crucial for building reliable AI models.
 Follow these steps to split your data effectively.

-#### Training-Set
+#### Training Set
 The training set teaches your AI what to recognize - it's your model's foundation.
 Use about **70%** of your total dataset with properly labeled images.
 Ideally it should include at least **50 images per class**.
 More variety means better real-world performance.

-#### Validation-Set
+#### Validation Set
 The validation set monitors your model's performance on unseen data during training.
 This evaluates performance without direct training involvement.
 Labels are required for the validation set as well to monitor the AI performance on unseen data while training.